-8.5 Provide an outline of the approvals required to enable the project to be constructed and operated.
+8.5.
+Provide an outline of the approvals required to enable the project to be constructed and operated, and for the site to be accessed for construction or operational purposes.
 Explain how the environmental impact assessment process (and the EIS itself) informs the issue of the leases/licences/permits/consents required by the proponent before construction can commence.
-Provide a flow chart indicating the key approvals and opportunities for public comment.
-Guidance on typical associated approvals can be accessed from www.dsdip.qld.gov.au/cg
+Provide a flow chart indicating the key approvals.